myappfree/AppValidator/README.md

 #### Do the trick!
 (Java)

 Add this code to your MainActivity and add in the *validated() block* your logic to unlock your content.
+Note that this code will be raised only the first time that the content will be unlocked.
 ```java
  AppValidator.isIapToUnlock(this, new AppValidator.OnAppValidatorListener() {
             @Override